jzhao11/csc690-fa19-jzhao11/README.md

 In dashboard, user shall be able to see the items that have been posted by himself/herself.
 In dashboard, user shall be able to see the messages s/he has sent or the ones sent to him/her.
 User shall be able to sign out.

+Wire Frames:
+The basic design of user interface is available in the Main.storyboard.
+In addition to the interface builder, some view components are customized within the program.

+MVC Structure:
+The MVC structure of this app can be reflected by the following directories.
+Model: BuySellApp/Models
+View: BuySellApp/Views
+Controller: BuySellApp/Controllers